jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 You deserve a drink of your choice and the DBIR team would be happy to raise a glass with you.

-11And because Backdoor or C2 contains backdoor, we see a large amount of it as well.
+The next type of incident vector is the
+Supply Chain.
+We define Supply Chain breaches as a sequence of one or more breaches chained together.
+In our data this may be a breach where there are secondary victims (when seen from the primary victim’s breach) or where a partner was the vector (when seen from the secondary victim’s breach).
+Another common example would be when a compromised software vendor is used to push a malicious update to an organization resulting in a breach, or a generic partner breach where a partner is compromised and either a set of credentials or some trusted connection is used to gain access.

+After the major events of last year, these types of incidents account for
+9% of our total incident corpus and
+0\.6% of our breaches this year.
+Due to the major event in 2021 in which a large network administration tool was compromised and used to push a backdoor to compromised servers, we see an extremely high rate of Backdoor11 in the action varieties.
+However, there are still other noteworthy items within those remaining percentages such as
+Ransomware, Use of stolen credentials and other forms of malware with the capabilities you might expect to see.
+We have encountered cases of Supply
+Chain attacks in previous reports, reminding us that even if it’s not a frequently used tactic each year, there is an established precedent for these attacks.

 Figure 41\.
 Top varieties in Supply Chain incidents (n\=2,103\)

+11 And because “Backdoor or C2” contains backdoor, we see a large amount of it as well.

-2022 DBIRIncident Classification Patterns
+2022 DBIR Incident Classification Patterns

-31
+30

+Scratching
+the surface

 We discuss many things related to the human element in the DBIR:
 Phishing, Credentials, Errors, etc. However, this section is about the entry point into your organization that does not directly involve a human asset: Vulnerabilities.
-Figure 43\.
-Threat actor opportunistic sales funnel
-Figure 42\.
-Vulnerabilities per host by organization type (only organizations with internet presence represented)

 The action variety of Exploit
 vulnerability is up to 7% of breaches this year, doubling from last year.
-While its not on par with the massive numbers we see in Credentials and
+While it’s not on par with the massive numbers we see in Credentials and
-Phishing, its worth some thought.
-The first question one might reasonably ask is How are attackers finding these vulnerabilities?
+Phishing, it’s worth some thought.
+The first question one might reasonably ask is “How are attackers finding these vulnerabilities?”
 As we pointed out last year, attackers have a sort of opportunistic attack sales funnel as seen in Figure 43\.
 They start with